 OSRL has a well-established history of supporting wildlife emergency preparedness and response through more than 15-years of formal collaboration with the Sea Alarm Foundation.

-Sea Alarm’s Technical Advisory Service, along with the wildlife equipment packages, makes up the wildlife services available to our Members as part of the Service Level Agreement.
+Sea Alarm’s Technical Advisory Service and the wildlife equipment packages make up the wildlife services available to our Members as part of the Service Level Agreement.

-OSRL's five-year wildlife strategic plan (2021-25) builds on these achievements to date and defines a set of strategic activities guided by Four Strategic Aims –Expand understanding, Facilitate Collaboration, Enhance Preparedness and Improve Response Capability.
+OSRL's five-year wildlife strategic plan (2021-25) builds on these achievements and defines a set of strategic activities guided by Four Strategic Aims –Expand understanding, Facilitate Collaboration, Enhance Preparedness and Improve Response Capability.

 OSRL’s Strategic Aims for Wildlife Emergency

 This plan is informed by strategic guidance from the OSRL Board of Directors and developed with input from OSRL Member Companies, OSRL staff and leading wildlife response organisations.